-- As of April 2022, there are 17 ScotWind projects with seabed option agreements.1 These agreements are for up to ten years.
+- There are 20 ScotWind projects with seabed option agreements.
+The first 17 successful projects were announced in April 2022.
+These were joined in October 2022 by three further projects, granted agreements through the Clearing process. - These agreements are for up to ten years.
 Crown Estate Scotland will offer a full seabed lease (enabling projects to be built and operated) once developers have secured the necessary consents, licences, and finance. - ScotWind is 'plan-led'.
 This means that all sites are within the areas of seabed identified in the Scottish Government's Sectoral Marine Plan for Offshore Wind. - Supply chain commitments were required from the outset.
-This approach the first of its kind will ensure a focus from the earliest stage on supply chain capacity to develop and deliver the projects. - Initial supply chain plans indicate an average commitment to the Scottish supply chain of £1.5bn per project (totals just over £25bn across the 17 projects). - Offshore wind projects typically take several years to plan, develop, and build.
-ScotWind projects are expected to be built from late 2020s onwards. - 10 of the 17 projects are for floating rather than fixed turbines.
+This approach the first of its kind will ensure a focus from the earliest stage on supply chain capacity to develop and deliver the projects. - Latest figures, taking into account all 20 projects, now show initial total Scottish commitments total £28.8bn, indicating an average of £1.4bn investment in Scotland per project built, and £1bn investment in Scotland per gigawatt of capacity built. - Offshore wind projects typically take several years to plan, develop, and build.
+ScotWind projects are expected to be built from the late 2020s onwards. - 14 of the 20 projects are for floating rather than fixed turbines.
 Scotland is already a world leader in floating wind test and demonstration.
 Commercial-scale projects will place Scotland at the forefront of this global technology.